-B. Design.
+A. Design.

-- 1. Buildings shall incorporate similar design features as the main building.
-Should a main building not exist, and a carwash be the primary building, it shall comply with the design standards of the underlying district. - 2.
+- 1. Buildings shall incorporate similar design features as the main building. - 2.
 Significant architectural or landscape features shall be provided at the corner of intersecting streets to enhance the streetscape. - 3.
-No building or structure shall be located within 30 feet of any public street or within 20 feet of any property line of a residential use or residential district.
-Customer waiting areas and/or carwash offices may be excepted should the Review Authority determine that they will not disrupt the residential area. - 4.
-Noise-generating uses, such as auto service bays, car wash openings, vacuum stations, outdoor loading areas, garbage storage, and stacking lanes, shall be located away from sensitive uses such as residential areas, daycares, and schools. - 5.
-All canopies / shade structures shall be made of permanent material. - 6.
+No building or structure shall be located within 30 feet of any public street or within 20 feet of any property line of a residential use or residential district. - 4.
+Noise-generating uses, such as auto service bays, car wash openings, vacuum stations, outdoor loading areas, garbage storage and stacking lanes, shall be located away from sensitive uses such as residential areas and schools. - 5.
+All canopies/shade structures shall be made of permanent material. - 6.
 Buildings and equipment shall be painted in similar color tones to those found in the surrounding neighborhood.

-C. Landscaping.
+B. Landscaping.

 - 1. There shall be a 20 foot landscape setback along all streets. - 2.
-There shall be a 15 foot landscape setback along Residential Districts. - 3.
-Building setbacks shall comply with the underlying district, or the operative plan, whichever is greater. - 4.
-Vehicle lanes for car wash openings shall be screened from public streets to a height of 30 inches.
+There shall be a 10 foot landscape setback along Residential Districts.

+3. Vehicle lanes for car wash openings shall be screened from public streets to a height of 30 inches.
 Screening devices shall consist of walls and/or berms with supplemental plant materials to screen vehicles while allowing eye-level visibility into the site.

-D. Washing Facilities.
+C. Washing Facilities.

 - 1. Building openings for vehicle access shall be designed to minimize the visual intrusion on surrounding streets and properties. - 2.
 Service bay and/or drive-through openings shall be designed to minimize the visual intrusion on surrounding streets and properties. - 3.
-Lighting shall be designed to be low-profile, indirect or diffused, create a pleasing appearance, and avoid adverse impacts on surrounding uses. - 4.
-Shall comply with all regulations pertaining to water conservation and/or run-off.
+Lighting shall be designed to be low-profile, indirect or diffused, create a pleasing appearance, and avoid adverse impacts on surrounding uses. - D. Hours of Operation.

-- E. Self-Service.
-Self-service car washes are not permitted, unless in conjunction with an automatic and/or a hand car wash where an attendant washes the vehicle.
-Self-service bays shall not exceed 50 percent of the overall number of bays. - F. Hours of Operation.
 Washing facilities are limited to 7 a.m. to 11 p.m.
-When abutting or adjacent to a Residential District, the hours of operation are limited to 8 a.m. to 9 p.m., seven days a week. - G. Litter.
-Trash and recycling receptacles shall be available.
+When abutting or adjacent to a Residential District, the hours of operation are limited to 8 a.m. to 9 p.m., seven days a week. - E. Litter.
 The premises shall be kept in an orderly condition at all times.
-Litter shall be collected daily. - H. Noise.
-All vacuuming, amplified music, intercoms, or similar noise-generating equipment shall be reduced according to all applicable noise standards. - I. Temporary Fundraising Carwashes.
-Refer to Section 15-2760, Temporary Uses.
+Litter shall be collected daily. - F. Noise.
+All vacuuming, amplified music, intercoms, or similar noise-generating equipment shall be reduced according to Section 15-2106, Noise. - G. Temporary Fundraising Carwashes.
+Refer to Section 15-2360, Temporary Uses.

-15-2712 Banquet Hall
+15-2313 Banquet Hall

 Banquet Halls or event facilities, collectively referred to as Banquet Halls, may operate in conjunction with hotels or as standalone facilities.
-Banquet Hall activities include, but are not limited to, formal dinners, receptions, reunions, business meetings, benefits, and club meetings.
+Banquet Hall activities include but are not limited to, formal dinners, receptions, reunions, benefits, and club meetings.
 Dancing may be provided in conjunction with said events.
-Should a Banquet Hall or event facility offer admission to the general public for the primary purpose of dancing, concerts, or similar activities, it shall be considered a Nightclub and shall comply with Section 15-2751, Restaurants with Alcohol Sales, Bars, Nightclubs, and Lounges.
+Should a Banquet Hall or event facility offers admission to the general public for the primary purpose of dancing, concerts, and similar activities, it shall be considered a nightclub and must adhere to the provisions thereto.

-15-2713 Bed and Breakfast Lodging
+15-2314 Bed and Breakfast Lodging